 - A woman’s obstetrician, general practitioner, or midwife may have referred her for assistance, prior to trying medical interventions.

-Leading obstetricians refer their pregnant patients to Dr Andrew Orr’s clinic for assistance with labour preparation and natural induction of labour, before trying medical interventions, or at the same time as using medical interventions.
-Dr Andrew Orr’s clinic has a very symbiotic relationship with many of our leading Obstetricians, midwives and pregnancy healthcare providers to ensure the highest quality care and assistance is provided to all patients during their pregnancy
+Many obstetricians and midwives refer their pregnant patients for assistance with labour preparation, before trying medical interventions, or at the same time as using medical interventions.
+Dr Andrew Orr’s clinic has a very symbiotic relationship with many obstetricians, midwives and pregnancy healthcare providers to ensure the highest quality care and assistance is provided to all patients during their pregnancy.

-Treatments begin with a 15 minute massage on our electric massage chairs, followed by acupuncture to specific points on the body.
+Treatments begin in our delux reclining massage chairs, followed by acupuncture to specific points on the body.
 The treatments are very relaxing which is needed for the mother during this time.
-During treatment, Electro-Stimulation is applied using a TENS machine, sending gentle electro-nuero-stimulation through the body via the acupuncture needles to assist with labour preparation and relaxation.
+During treatment, Electro-Stimulation is applied using a TENS machine, sending gentle electro-nuero-stimulation through the body via the acupuncture needles to assist with many processes, as well as relaxation.
 We generally recommend between 1 to 3 treatments 48 hours apart.
-A woman can begin natural induction from 38 weeks and after recommendation from her specialist, midwife, or primary healthcare provider.
+A woman can begin this process from 38 weeks and after recommendation from her specialist, midwife, or primary healthcare provider.
+All the processes are explained to you at the time of booking your appointment and also during your treatment.

 - Mucuk S, Baser M, Ozkan T. Effects of noninvasive electroacupuncture on labor pain, adrenocorticotropic hormone, and cortisol.
 Altern Ther Health Med.
 2013;19:26e30.